 1.Resilient people believe and accept that shit or bad things happen in life.
 This can be dated to Buddha’s noble truth that life involves suffering.
 Bishop T.D.
 Jakes recently spoke very powerfully in his sermon “Stay in the Fight” about the notion that have people become too comfortable in our era that they forget part of life is suffering and moving onward.
 He spoke elegantly about the human condition involving struggle and that God allows struggles in this world..
 Although, I love Bishop T.D.
 Jakes sermons, I found myself irritated by this sermon as I had a tough long day.
 I kept thinking, “How much more suffering will God allow?”.

-2. Resilient people focus on what one can change versus what one cannot change.
-They focus on what they can change.
+2. Resilient people differentiate between factors under their control versus uncontrollable factors.
+Resilient people focus on factors under their control that they can change.
 This is very similar to the serenity prayer.
 I also agree with Lucy’s point that when in distress, people have difficulty separating what is in our control and what is not.
 As stated in the serenity prayer, we need wisdom to discern what is in our control versus out of our control.
 I have known people spending endless time, energy, thought, emotions and suffering trying to control people in their lives that they have no control over.

 In terms of things under our control, we need to ensure taking care of basic needs in grounding ourselves.
 I am going to mention some ideas: maintain safety and shelter, contact medical and mental health or other health professionals as needed, be honest and ask for help, eat healthy, maintain hydration, maintain sleep, normalize the act of receiving, access your support system for emotional support, strategies to maintain emotional hygiene (e.g. exercise, movement) and take one day at a time.